youtube-blue/youtube-blue-cross-platform/README.md

 # Picture in Picture (PiP) mode

 Picture in Picture (PiP) mode is just awesome (but it's buggy sometimes :D).
-It combines the [`HTMLVideoElement.requestPictureInPicture()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement/requestPictureInPicture) function with [process-finding](https://www.npmjs.com/package/find-process) and Electron usertasks.
+It combines the [`HTMLVideoElement.requestPictureInPicture()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement/requestPictureInPicture) function with [ipcMain](https://www.npmjs.com/package/find-process) and [] usertasks.
 You can enter Picture in Picture mode by right-clicking the taskbar icon of YouTube Blue, then clicking "Request Picture in Picture (PiP) mode".